Skip to content

 3. Once you hit Enter, your DNS cache will be cleared and you’ll be good to go.clear dns cache in windows powershell

-Another quick way to clear the DNS cache in Windows involves using the Run dialog box.
+Another quick way to clear the DNS in Windows involves using the Run dialog box.
 Here’s how to do it.

 1. Open the Run dialog box on your PC.
 You can do so by using the Windows + R keyboard shortcut to launch it.
-If you want to perform tasks faster, do not forget to check out these 250 Windows keyboard shortcuts.

-2. When the Run dialog is launched, type or paste the following command in the text box located next to Open.
+2. When the Run dialog is launched, type or paste the following command in the text box next to Open.

-ipconfig /flushdnsfluch dns cache using windows run dialog
+fluch dns cache using windows run dialog

-3. Now, click on the OK button.
+3. Now, click the OK button.
 If you want to run the ipconfig /flushdns command as an administrator, press Ctrl + Shift + Enter keys after typing the command in the Run dialog.

-Method 4: Flush DNS Cache using a Batch File
+4. Flush DNS using a Batch File

 1. Open the Notepad app.
 You can find it among the pre-installed apps on your PC.
 You can also use the Windows Search feature and type Notepad to find the app quickly.search for notepad in windows